LukasArvidsson/udacity-datastruct-algo/project-1/performance.md

 ### Task 2

-The program should run in O(n log n) if we consider that the program uses that python sort method.
+The program should run in O(n) if we consider that the program uses that python max method.
+The for loop runs in O(n), the max runs also in O(n).

 ### Task 3